Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Experimental Evaluation

 \textbf{Datasets}: We evaluate performance on two datasets: (a) a realistic patient adherence behavior model and (b) a general set of randomly generated synthetic transition matrices.

 \emph{CPAP Adherence}.
-Continuous positive airway pressure therapy (CPAP) is an effective treatment for obstructive sleep apnea (OSA).
+Obstructive sleep apnea (OSA) is a common condition that causes interrupted breathing during sleep~\citep{punjabi2008epidemiology}; when used throughout the entirety of sleep, continuous positive airway pressure therapy (CPAP) eliminates nearly 100\% of obstructive apneas for the majority of treated patients~\citep{sawyer2011systematic}.
 However, poor adherence behavior in using CPAP reduces its beneficial outcomes.
-Non-adherence to CPAP therapy affects an estimated 30-40\% of patients~\citep{rotenberg2016trends}.
+CPAP non-adherence affects an estimated 30-40\% of patients~\citep{rotenberg2016trends}.

-We adapt \citet{kang2016modelling, kang2013markov}'s Markov model of CPAP adherence behavior (a three-state system of hours of nightly CPAP usage) to a two-state system with the clinical standard for adherence--at least four hours of CPAP machine usage per night~\citep{sawyer2011systematic}.
-We consider an intervention effect that broadly characterizes supportive interventions such as telemonitoring and phone support, which are associated with a moderate 0.70 hours (95\% CI \(\pm~ 0.35\)) increase in device usage per night~\citep{askland2020educational}.
-For full details, see Appendix~\ref{sec:appCPAPdata}.
+We derive the CPAP dataset that we use in our experiments from the work of \citet{kang2013markov, kang2016modelling}, who model the dynamics and patterns of patient adherence behavior as a basis for designing effective and economical interventions.
+In particular, we adapt their Markov model of CPAP adherence behavior (a three-state system based on hours of nightly CPAP usage) to a two-state system using the clinical standard for adherence--at least four hours of CPAP machine usage per night~\citep{sawyer2011systematic}. \citet{kang2013markov} find, via expectation-maximization on CPAP usage patterns, that patients can be divided into two groups based on this clinical standard.
+Though patients in the first cluster occasionally miss a night, these patients utilize a CPAP machine for more than four hours every night without assistance, while patients in the second cluster do not.
+We refer to the latter cluster as the \textit{non-adherent} cohort in our analysis.

+\citet{kang2016modelling} consider many intervention effects.
+We specifically consider an intervention effect, \(\alpha_{\text{interv}}=1.1\), that broadly characterizes supportive interventions such as telemonitoring and phone support, which are associated with a moderate 0.70 hours (95\% CI \(\pm~ 0.35\)) increase in device usage per night~\citep{askland2020educational}.
+We add random \(\sigma=1\) logistic noise to the transition matrices so that there is some variance in individual arm dynamics.
+To prevent overlap with the general cohort we consider for contrast, added noise can only \textit{hinder} the probability of adherence in the non-adherent cohort.

 \emph{Synthetic}.
 In addition, we construct a synthetic dataset of randomly generated arms such that the structural constraints outlined in Section~\ref{sec:rmabModel} are preserved.
 We conjecture that forward (reverse) threshold-optimal arms are a subset of concave (strictly convex) arms (see Appendix~\ref{sec:appSynthdata}).